ThomasVon2021/blikvm-site/docs/en/flashing_os.md

 ### Flash the Image (Linux, MacOS and Windows)

+!!! warning "Please do not make any additional settings to the image in RPi Imager, as this will most likely cause the image to fail to boot or repeatedly restart."

 We are using the "RPi Imager" application to flash the image in this example.

 1. Download and install **the latest version** of [RPi Imager](https://github.com/raspberrypi/rpi-imager/releases).